r7projects-shayan/falcon-hackathon/frontend/README.md

 - Drug Identification page
 - Outbreak Alert page

+## Usage

+- Navigate to the Home tab to interact with the AI71 chatbot.
+- Use the sidebar to switch between different features.

 ## Note

 Ensure that your Django backend is running on `http://localhost:8000` for the API calls to work correctly.